OpenACC/openacc-best-practices-guide/04-Parallelize.markdown

 In the last chapter we identified the two loop nests within the convergence loop as the most time consuming parts of our application.
-Additionally we looked at the loops and were able to determine that the outer, convergence loop is not parallel, the two loops nested within are safe to parallelize.
+Additionally we looked at the loops and were able to determine that the outer, convergence loop is not parallel, but the two loops nested within are safe to parallelize.
 In this chapter we will accelerate those loop nests with OpenACC using the directives discussed earlier in this chapter.
 To further emphasize the similarities and differences between `parallel` and `kernels` directives, we will accelerate the loops using both and discuss the differences.

 ### Parallel Loop ###
 In the last chapter we identified the available parallelism in our code, now we